mzouvelos/Biodiversity_Shiny_Application/README.md

 The code used to load the data is located: [here](https://github.com/mzouvelos/Poland_biodiversity_appsilon/blob/main/R/Load.R)

+For the images which are displayed on the popup label rvest package was used to scrape the relevant images url's from the observations website if the observer provided an image along with their report.

+The code used to scrape the images is located: [here]()

 The map was created using the leaflet package and highcharter for the graphs.